dell/csm-docs/content/docs/snapshots/volume-group-snapshots/_index.md

   Volume Group Snapshot module of Dell CSI drivers
 ---

-{{% pageinfo color="primary" %}} DELL CSM Volume Group Snapshotter will be deprecated in CSM 1.14 (May 2025) and will no longer be supported.
+{{% pageinfo color="primary" %}} Dell CSM Volume Group Snapshotter will be deprecated in CSM 1.14 (May 2025) and will no longer be supported.
 {{% /pageinfo %}}

 ## Volume Group Snapshot Feature